Title IX-A: Homelessness in Idaho

 Nowhere to go: Idaho’s Homeless Families and Youth

 This map shows the correlation of poverty to homelessness in the state of Idaho.
 Statewide, approximately 47% of students qualify for free and/or reduced price lunches.
-National data trends show that approximately 10% of students qualifying for free lunch may be living in homeless situations.
+National data trends show that approximately 10% of students qualifying for free and or reduced price lunch may be living in homeless situations.

 Five-year Historical Graph

-- 331 of the identified students moved and were served by other districts
+- 268 of the identified students moved and were served by multiple districts/charters

 - Eight Year District Historical Data (Numbers include duplicated students that may have moved or attended school in more than one district.)